 Remembering the Great War

-This year, the memorial display is on Mausoleum Row.
+The memorial display is on Mausoleum Row through mid-June.
 Visitors can learn about 25 servicemen and one woman who gave their lives during the Great War.

 Among them is John Akerstrom, who was injured during the last 24 hours of the war.

 “The young man was taken, soon after he fell, to a field hospital, where he was kept for some time waiting to gain strength enough to be moved to a base hospital.
 He had wounds in his hand and the lower leg, the latter proving so severe that the leg had to be amputated just below the knee.
 He was too weak from loss of blood to survive the operation.

 “A few days before his death the young man wrote to his mother (Anna Akerstrom in Topeka) telling her that he was recovering from his injuries, and that she had no cause to worry.
 A few hours after receipt of that message, a wire came from Washington, announcing the death of the young soldier.
 Letters from the Red Cross were later received confirming the news and telling of the closing hours of the young man’s life, when his last words had been of his mother.
 His death came, the letter said, as the bugle was sounding ‘Taps.’”

 He was buried in the Suresnes Military Cemetery on a hill overlooking Paris.
 His remains were returned to the United States, and he was buried in Topeka Cemetery on Sept.
 14, 1921.